mattrips/scratchPad/Protocol Conformance.md

   * Similarly,  this rule is not fully implemented, in the case of implementations declared in protocol extensions that are subject to the conditions of a generic where clause tied to `associated type` requirements of the protocol.
 Regardless of whether the conditions are satisfied, implementations subject to such conditions remain unavailable to serve as protocol witnesses.

 &#9724; degree of specialization
-: Given multiple implementations of the same protocol requirement, the degree of specialization of an implementation is determined as follows, from most specialized to least specialized:
+: Given multiple implementations of the same protocol requirement, the degree of specialization of an implementation is based on the declaration of the implementation, as follows, from most specialized to least specialized:
-  1.
+  1. conditionally declared

 &#9724; protocol requirements set